 - Cloth diaper pail: ~$50 for 7 gallons, 1-2 day pail

 How many cloth diapers business owners need to purchase initially depends on what brand of cloth diapers they get.
 Some brands offer just one size, while others have two or three different sizes.

-Business owners who want to keep their startup costs as low as possible can begin by purchasing just 3 weeks worth of cloth diapers.
+Business owners who want to keep their startup costs as low as possible can begin by purchasing just three weeks' worth of cloth diapers.
 This should be sufficient for one client, as it allows: